gs1/EPCIS/Implementation Guideline/Section5dot9.md

 | | `type` | `AlarmCondition (CBV`) |
 | | `uriValue` | https://example.com/alarmCodes/temperatureExceeded |

 In contrast to the previous example, the event accommodates the (optional) `sensorMetaData` field, which in turn contains a reference (the Web URI is a valid GS1 Digital Link URI leveraging a custom (here: "example.com) domain, `253` denotes the GS1 Application Identifier for the Global Document Type Identifier) to an electronic document including the business rule(s) upon which the EPCIS event was captured.
-The company may decide to also insert additional attributes such as `deviceID`or `deviceMetaData` into this element, if applicable.
+The company may decide to also insert additional attributes such as `deviceID` or `deviceMetaData` into this element, if applicable.

 Apart from the actual temperature value (exceeding the predefined threshold), the `sensorElement` contains a second `sensorReport` element accommodating an alarm value, expressed as a URI.
 The latter consists of a custom value - a future GS1 working group may define standard vocabulary for alarm/error code values for this application domain.

-## Example 3: Condition monitoring in intermodal transports
+## Example 3: Condition monitoring and tracking of intermodal transports

 Nowadays, goods are often transported through several modes of transport, e.g. in sea containers, trucks or railway carriages.
-If a companies wants to control whether their products are properly transported, it would make a lot of sense if logistics/transport providers supplies that data in a standardised manner.
+If a companies wants to control whether their products are properly transported and which areas a container vessel traversed, it would make if the respective logistics/transport service providers supply that data in a standardised manner.

-For instance, if an organisation is interested in ascertaining that their products were not exposed to a certain level of air humidity during sea transport, the following EPCIS event sequence would make sense:
+For instance, if an organisation is interested in ascertaining that their products were not exposed to a certain level of air humidity during as well as the approximate sea transport route, the following EPCIS event sequence would make sense:

 | Dim | Data Element | V1 | V2 | V3 | V4 | V5 | V6 | V7 | V8 | V9 | V10 |
 | --- | ------------ | -- | -- | -- | -- | -- | -- | -- | -- | -- | --- |